icdevs/Icdevs_mainsite/_posts/2022-02-25-A DAO for Cycles.md

 ## Bounty Details

-* Bounty Amount: $5,000 USD of ICP at award date - $5000 USD of ICP Match Available
+* Bounty Amount: $10,000 USD of ICP at award date - Standard ICP Match Available
-* ICDevs.org DFINITY Foundation Grant Match Available: $2000 USD of ICP at award time - (For every ICP sent to 596b5cdecdae9a8ba967d3bdc448d829f353c40c40a284b5f51a6ca283249e02, ICDevs.org will add $125 USD of ICP at award date to the bounty, up to the first 40 ICP donated, After 40 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* ICDevs.org DFINITY Foundation Grant Match: This grant was accelerated with by [Arthur Falls](https://twitter.com/arthurfalls?lang=en) and the [cycle_dao](https://cycledao.xyz/) for an additional $5,000.
+For every ICP sent to 596b5cdecdae9a8ba967d3bdc448d829f353c40c40a284b5f51a6ca283249e02 we will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives.
 * Project Type: Team
 * Opened: 02/24/2021
 * Time Commitment: Days